red0man/ctf-writeups/The Many Hats Club CTF 2019/writeup.md

 ## HelpSomeoneIsTryingToBeMe

 This OSINT challenge is an easy one.
 The concept of the challenge is looking into messages sent in collaboration platforms.
-It ends with decoding a Estoteric language to get the flag.
+It ends with decoding a Esoteric language to get the flag.

 # The Challenge: